proteinreport/proteinreport.org/content/events/plant-based-foods-proteins-course-americas/index.md

 weight: 5000
 uuid: 11261
 ---
-<p>Our Courses were created to accelerate innovation, share ideas, and showcase the latest developments in alternative proteins and plant-based foods across the entire formulation process, providing a hands-on approach that is one of a kind.</p>
+Our Courses were created to accelerate innovation, share ideas, and showcase the latest developments in alternative proteins and plant-based foods across the entire formulation process, providing a hands-on approach that is one of a kind.

-<p>Our driving force is to advance actions for a better food world and to help accelerate the protein transition.
+Our driving force is to advance actions for a better food world and to help accelerate the protein transition.
 Enjoy the combination of theory and practice.
-Feel, smell, taste, and have fun!</p>
+Feel, smell, taste, and have fun!